Rob Meyerson: Personal, education, and awards

 Originally from Southfield, Michigan, a suburb of Detroit, Meyerson earned a B.S. in aerospace engineering from the University of Michigan and a master's degree in engineering management from the University of Houston.

 Meyerson has been a long-time advocate for outreach programs that provide work experience and sponsors Blue's internship program, which has inspired and encouraged many university-level students to pursue careers in the aerospace industry.
 In December 2016, Meyerson gave the commencement speech at Embry Riddle Aeronautical University.

 He is a trustee at the Museum of Flight in Seattle, a former member of the board of the Commercial Spaceflight Federation, and is a member of the Leadership Advisory Board for the College of Engineering at the University of Michigan and a member of the Visiting Committee for the Aeronautics & Astronautics Department at the University of Washington.

 He is an AIAA Fellow, and a former member of the Aerodynamic Decelerator Systems Technical Committee.
 He was awarded the Space Flight Award by the American Astronautical Society in 2016.
 This award is given annually and is the highest award bestowed by the AAS.

 Meyerson was inspired by the Apollo program and also by launching model rockets as a child.
 For his 5th birthday, he received a cardboard mock-up of the Apollo Lunar Module and remembers playing inside of it.
 He later found the ingredients for rocket fuel in a cigar box that had been placed in the rafters of his childhood home by his two older brothers.

-Quotations

-"Competition is a good thing (…) It keeps you sharp and it keeps you focused."

-“Having the opportunity to grow a team from 10 people to more than 1,200 has been a very proud accomplishment for me.
-Hiring them, motivating and challenging them, developing them into engineers and leaders, and then watching them accomplish historic achievements has been uniquely satisfying and very special.”

-“Start with passion for mission.
-Has the candidate demonstrated his or her passion for working in the space field?
-This is foundational, so no amount of judgment, intelligence, or experience can overcome a lack of passion for our mission.”